RelationNet2: Deep Comparison Columns for Few-Shot Learning: Experiments

-\keypoint{Data Augmentation} We follow the standard data augmentation \cite{szegedy2015going} with random-size cropping to 224*224 pixels and random horizontal flipping.
-Input images are normalized through mean channel subtraction.
+\keypoint{Data Augmentation} We follow the standard data augmentation \cite{szegedy2015going,hu2018senet, he2016deep, chen2019closerfewshot} with random-size cropping and random horizontal flipping Input images are normalized through mean channel subtraction.

-\keypoint{Pre-train and Retrain} We firstly pre-train the supervised feature embedding branch using the training set and then fix the parameters of embedding sub-network, before meta-training the relation sub-network.
-We then use the validation set to estimate the right number of early stop episodes for the relation training.
-Finally, we use all 80 train+validation classes (as per common practice \cite{qiao2017few}) to retrain both the embedding and relation sub-networks.
+\cut{\keypoint{Pre-train and train} The embedding branch is pre-trained by the training set and the parameters then are fixed.
+The validation set is used to estimate the number of early stop episodes for the relation training.
+Finally, both train and validation data (as per common practice \cite{qiao2017few}) are used to train the relation modules in \modelnameshort{}.}